jonthornton/jquery-timepicker/README.md

 *default: null (CSS styling)*

 - **maxTime**
 The time that should appear last in the dropdown list.
 Can be used to limit the range of time options.
+Accepts a time string, Date object, integer seconds from midnight, or a function that returns one of those types.
 *default: 24 hours after minTime*

 - **minTime**
 The time that should appear first in the dropdown list.
+Accepts a time string, Date object, integer seconds from midnight, or a function that returns one of those types.
 *default: 12:00am*

 - **noneOption**